moritzhoewer/CXX-Logging/README.md

 std::cout / the logfile will contain all log messages with a LogLevel that is at least as severe as the one specified. `LogLevel::ERROR` will only print ERROR, `LogLevel::WARNING` will print WARNING and ERROR and so on.

+### Configuration
+For the formatted output of file paths the relative path to `Logger.cpp` must be known.
+This can be configured in `logging/config.h`.

+The following configurations can also be made in `logging/config.h`:
+* default loglevel for console output and logfile
+* first line of logfiles
+* if the build date will be included in the logfile
+* use of colors

 ## Modules
 With proper use of modules, we can say more specifically which log messages we want to see.